Financial Statement Analysis

 Cash in the current year is $110,000 and total assets equal $250,000, giving a common-size percentage of 44%.
 If the company had an expected cash balance of 40% of total assets, they would be exceeding expectations.
 This may not be enough of a difference to make a change, but if they notice this deviates from industry standards, they may need to make adjustments, such as reducing the amount of cash on hand to reinvest in the business.
-Exercise 13.1 shows the common-size calculations on the comparative income statements and comparative balance sheets for Banyan Goods.
+The image below shows the common-size calculations on the comparative income statements and comparative balance sheets for Banyan Goods.

 Even though vertical analysis is a statement comparison within the same year, Banyan can use information from the prior year’s vertical analysis to make sure the business is operating as expected.
 For example, unearned revenues increased from the prior year to the current year and made up a larger portion of total liabilities and stockholders’ equity.
 This could be due to many factors, and Banyan Goods will need to examine this further to see why this change has occurred.
 Let’s turn to financial statement analysis using financial ratios.

 Overview of Financial Ratios